December 23rd

 Marta and Cody brought tacos.

-Jeremy's tradition was clam chowder, so I made chowder for him.
+Jeremy's tradition was clam chowder, so I made

 After dinner we did a white elephant gift exchange that was really fun!
 Everyone brought silly gifts, I thought it was great.
 Perfect, in fact!